Arnav-Dadhich-03/Lovers-Connect-/README.md

 * [ ] Instant "Thinking of You" notifications.

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/Arnav-Dadhich-03/LoversConnect/issues).

-## 📄 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.